masaok/machine-learning-notes/classical-learning/unsupervised/pattern-search/apriori/README.md

 But they're smart about how they find these rules.
 They don't waste time looking at combinations that are unlikely to happen.
 For example, if they hardly ever see a red block and a green block together, they won't bother checking if red, green and blue blocks often appear together.
 This is the "Apriori" part - it's a principle that says if a block doesn't appear often in a tower, then that block with any other block won't appear often either.

 So, in simple terms, the Apriori algorithm is a way of finding out which things often go together, by looking at lots of examples and finding patterns.
 But it does this in a smart, efficient way, by not wasting time on patterns that are unlikely to happen.

+### The Code

+#### What is `min_support`?

+In the context of Apriori pattern search, which is a popular algorithm used for mining frequent itemsets for boolean association rules, `min_support` is a user-defined parameter that determines the minimum support of an itemset to be considered frequent.

+Let's break it down:

+An **itemset** is a set of one or more items.
+For example, in a supermarket scenario, an itemset could be {milk, bread} meaning that milk and bread are bought together.

+The **support** of an itemset is the proportion of transactions in the database in which the itemset appears.
+For example, if out of 100 transactions, milk and bread are bought together 10 times, the support for the itemset {milk, bread} is 10/100 = 0.1.

+The **min_support** is the minimum threshold that we set for the support.
+If an itemset's support is less than min_support, then it's not considered a frequent itemset and is discarded from further analysis.

+So, in simple terms, `min_support` is a way to tell the Apriori algorithm to only pay attention to itemsets that occur together relatively frequently in the dataset.
+It helps to filter out less common itemsets and focus on the more prevalent patterns.